madingess/EasyApplyBot/README.md

  Supply Chain: 0
  Training: 0
  Writing/Editing: 0
- # end normal ones
- # put your custom ones here
- #C++: 0
- #Python: 1
- # default to put for any skill that you did not list
- default: 0
- # end custom ones

-# ------------ Additional parameters: years of technology experience ---------------
-# How many years of work experience do you have using TECHNOLOGY? (whole numbers only)
-technology:
  #python: 0
  #selenium: 0
- # default to put for any skill that you did not list
+ # default to put for any industry/skill that you did not list
  default: 0

 # ------------ Additional parameters: personal info ---------------
 personalInfo:
  First Name: FirstName